drupol/master-thesis/src/thesis/3-tools.typ

 for those familiar with Lisp-like languages.
 That said, users are free to extend Guix with custom packages, free or not.

+#info-box(kind: "note", ref: "info-box-proprietary-software")[
+  Proprietary software does not expose its source code to the public, which may seem counter-intuitive to the principles of reproducibility.
+Proprietary software "typically cannot be distributed, inspected, or modified by others.
+  It is, thus, reliant on a single supplier and prone to proprietary obsolescence" #cite(<9403875>, form: "normal", supplement: [p.
+3]).

+  Ensuring the reproducibility of such software is challenging, as users lack access to the build process and the software's lifespan is often limited due to its proprietary nature.
+Pre-built binaries will work only as long as there are no breaking changes in dependencies like the GNU C library, making their reproducibility capabilities time-limited.

+  Being aware of the broader implications of using proprietary software is crucial but does not necessarily compromise reproducibility at short term.
+  However, relying on proprietary software for long-term reproducibility is risky due to the lack of transparency and control over the software's evolution.
+]

 Guix is committed to ensuring reproducibility and reliability, based on the functional deployment model first introduced by @Dolstra2006.
 It assures reproducible builds by treating software environments as immutable entities,